Communication on Progress

 Principle # 7: Environmental Protection

 The Company gives highest priority to protect the environment.
-Towards this end, precautionary measures have been put in place with regard to treatment/discharge of effluents conforming to the standards laid down by the regulatory authorities in all its Plants and Manufacturing Facilities.
+Towards this end, precautionary measures have been put in place with regard to storage, collection and disposal of hazardous wastes.
+Recycling of water is being done in various plants to minimize water consumption.
+LED lights and energy efficient machines are installed in our plants and establishments to minimize our carbon footprint.

-- The Silvassa plant of SBU: Industrial Packaging developed a separate area for storage of both hazardous waste and non-hazardous waste.
+- SBU: Industrial Packaging (IP) also demarcated separate areas for storage of hazardous waste and non-hazardous waste in its manufacturing unit at Asaoti.

 Principle # 8: Promoting greater environmental responsibility